tardis-sn/tardis/docs/physics/montecarlo/estimators.rst

 .. math:: E=\frac{1}{V}\sum_i L_i\delta t_i=\frac{1}{V}\sum_i \frac{\varepsilon_i}{\Delta t}\delta t_i = \frac{1}{V\Delta t}\sum_i \varepsilon_i\delta t_i

 where we sum over every Monte Carlo packet in the shell.
-Note that we are interested in the energy density in the co-moving frame (i.e. the energy density "according to the plasma," see :doc:`reference frames <propagation.rst#reference-frames>`).
+Note that we are interested in the energy density in the co-moving frame (i.e. the energy density "according to the plasma," see :ref:`referenceframes`).
 Now, we note that the amount of time the Monte Carlo packet spends in a shell is :math:`\delta t = \frac{l_i}{c}` where :math:`l` is the distance that the packet travels through the shell.
 Thus, our estimator is

 .. math:: E=\frac{1}{V\Delta t}\sum_i \varepsilon_i\frac{l_i}{c} = \frac{1}{cV\Delta t}\sum_i \varepsilon_i l_i.